 - My Short SSF Stories series is the perfect read for your commuting.
 Read it on Amazon for only $3.99 or read my short stories for free on this blog.

-- Shortly after its release, Emotional Beats, my writing aid, reached #1 in its subgenre (Reference > Dictionaries & Thesauruses > Thesauruses).
+- Shortly after its release, Emotional Beats, my writing aid, reached #1 in its subgenre.
+It has since remained in the top 10.

 - Musiville was an award-winning finalist in the Book Excellence Awards.
 If you haven’t read it yet, check it out on Amazon.

 - You can now read all of my fantasy/science fiction work in a single volume!
-Get your copy on Amazon or sign up to my newsletter and read for free Pearseus: Schism, and the first part of Pearseus: Rise of the Prince.
+Get your copy on Amazon, or sign up for my newsletter and read for free the first part of my celebrated sci-fi/fantasy series, Pearseus.